Inhomogeneous Kinetic Equation for Mixed Neutrinos: Tracing the Missing Energy

 Substituting the polarization vector part of Eq.~\eqref{eq:tr_flux} in Eq.~\eqref{eq:kinetic_energy_evolution}, we find that it precisely balances the rate of change in the oscillation energy found in Eq.~\eqref{eq:osc_energy_change}.

 {\bf\textit{Discussion.}}---We have shown that the usual kinetic equation for mixed neutrinos Eq.~\eqref{eq:EOM} is non-conservative in the inhomogeneous case.
 We have illustrated this point with a simple two-beam example, where the $\nu$--$\nu$ interaction energy strongly changes, and we have also shown this effect analytically in the linear regime.
-Deriving small gradient terms beyond Eq.~\eqref{eq:EOM}, we have shown that the refractive energy gained or lost is precisely traded with neutrino kinetic energy that usually is not followed.
+Deriving missing gradient terms beyond Eq.~\eqref{eq:EOM}, we have shown that the refractive energy gained or lost is precisely traded with neutrino kinetic energy that usually is not followed.
 In our two-beam example, the monochromatic initial energy distribution develops small space-time dependent shifts that account for the missing energy.
 We have not tried to study this effect numerically because it requires many $\bp$-modes around the original one, but we have proven energy conservation analytically.

 The usual EOMs correctly account for flavor evolution, meaning the trace-free part of the density matrices often described by polarization vectors.
 On the other hand, the particle number in a given $\bp$-mode is conserved, corresponding to the trace part of the EOM, where the left-hand side of Eq.~\eqref{eq:EOM} is a continuity equation.
 Therefore, the trace part of the EOM must be expanded to higher order in the gradients to capture nontrivial evolution.
 The reshuffling of neutrinos among $\bp$-modes is a small effect relative to the large kinetic energies, yet precisely absorbs the missing refractive energy.

-Unless one wants to follow small modifications of the neutrino energy distribution, Eq.~\eqref{eq:EOM} remains the one to be studied.
+These novel terms come from the gradients of the neutrino self-energy.
+With hindsight, that they would affect neutrino evolution, is obvious from the viewpoint of physical kinetics, and implicitly present in previous formal derivations \cite{Sigl:1993ctk,Rudsky, Yamada:2000za, Vlasenko:2013fja, Cirigliano:2014aoa}, but usually assumed to be a small effect.
+Our new insight is that fast conversions spontaneously break homogeneity, magnifying the gradients of the trace-free density matrix, making these terms large enough to explain completely the apparent non-conservation of energy.

 We note that Eq.~\eqref{eq:EOM} conserves entropy and including the new gradient terms, this is also the case, i.e., entropy is conserved order by order in the gradient expansion (see Supplemental Material).
 On the practical level, the conservation of entropy, but not of energy, could be used to test numerical stability.
+Even more importantly, in making predictions on the final state induced by conversions, energy conservation cannot be used in practice, unless the new terms are kept.